huaweicloud/terraform-provider-hcs/docs/data-sources/vpc_route_table.md

 * `description` - The supplementary information about the route table.

-* `subnets` - An array of one or more subnets associating with the route table.
+* `subnets` - An array of one or more neutron subnets associating with the route table.

 * `route` - The route object list.
 The [route object](#route_object) is documented below.